akaihola/darker/README.rst

 Limitations and work-arounds
 =============================

-Black doesn't support partial formatting natively, and `the Ruff formatter`_ only accepts a single line range.
-Because of this, Darker lets them reformat complete files.
+Although Black has added support for partial formatting with the `--line-ranges` command line option, and `the Ruff formatter`_ accepts a single line range for ``--range``, Darker lets Black or Ruff reformat complete files.
-Darker then accepts or rejects chunks of contiguous lines touched by the formatter, depending on whether any of the lines in a chunk were edited or added between the two revisions.
+Darker then accepts or rejects chunks of contiguous lines touched by Black or Ruff, depending on whether any of the lines in a chunk were edited or added between the two revisions.